What is a bone biopsy?

-- Tell your healthcare provider if you have a history of bleeding disorders, or if you take any blood-thinner (anticoagulant) medicines, aspirin, or other medicines that affect blood clotting.
+- Tell your healthcare provider if you have a history of bleeding disorders.
+Tell them if you take any blood-thinner (anticoagulant) medicines, aspirin, or other medicines that affect blood clotting.
 You may need to stop taking these medicines before the procedure.

 - If you are pregnant or think you could be, tell your healthcare provider.

-- You may be asked to fast for 8 hours before the procedure, generally starting at midnight of the previous day.
+- You may be asked to not eat for about 8 hours before the procedure, generally starting at midnight of the previous day.
 This is most likely if you are to have general anesthesia for the procedure.

 - You may get a sedative before the procedure to help you relax.
 Because the sedative may make you drowsy, you will need to arrange for someone to drive you home.

-- Based on your health condition, your healthcare provider may have other instructions for how to prepare.
+- Based on your health, your healthcare provider may have other instructions for how to prepare.

 What happens during a bone biopsy?

 A bone biopsy may be done on an outpatient basis, or as part of your stay in a hospital.
 Procedures may vary, depending on your condition and your healthcare provider’s practices.